xyassini/product-manager/README.md

 A simple example project

+# Important Notes

+This project uses [Nx](https://nx.dev) for build caching, this provides us with faster build times, especially in development.
+To generate Angular services, components etc., run the nx command as following:
+`npx nx g @nrwl/angular:<type>` instead of `ng g <type>`.

+You can run `npm run start` to start a local development version of the application with Nx.
+For a production build, use `npm run build`.

 # Issues

 I didn't want to make this project perfect from the beginning - it's an example project and I think it's also good to